 A general overview of our COVID policies and mitigation strategies

-In the ever shifting landscape of the COVID pandemic, our school's Board of Directors and policy sub-committee rely on the guidance of the Department of Early Education & Care (EEC), the Massachusetts Department of Public Health and the CDC when formulating best practices for COVID mitigation and response.
-The Sharon Board of Health also provides consultation when circumstances require a more individualized approach.
+In the ever shifting landscape of the COVID pandemic, our school's Board of Directors and policy sub-committee have established these most recent policies in alignment with the Massachusetts Department of Public Health (Ma DPH), the state's Department of Early Education & Care (EEC) and Department of Elementary & Secondary Education (DESE) and the Town of Sharon Health Department.

 One of our best tools for COVID mitigation is ongoing communication between the school and our families.
 Just as we strive to be honest and forthcoming about the presence of COVID at school (while always maintaining confidentiality) we rely on parents to provide us with clear, open and honest communication about their child's health status and any events in their household that could have an impact on the health and well being of the school community.